proofengineering/proofengineering-doc/QUOTES.md

 > [I]t will take 140 man-years to create a good basic library for formal mathematics.

 Freek Wiedijk, "Estimating the Cost of a Standard Library for a Mathematical Proof Checker"

+> I now do my mathematics with a proof assistant.
+I have a lot of wishes in terms of getting this proof assistant to work better, but at least I don't have to go home and worry about having made a mistake in my work.
+I know that if I did something, I did it, and I don't have to come back to it nor do I have to worry about my arguments being too complicated or about how to convince others that my arguments are correct.
+I can just trust the computer.
+There are many people in computer science who are contributing to our program, but most mathematicians still don't believe that it is a good idea.
+And I think that is very wrong.

+Vladimir Voevodsky, "The Origins and Motivations of Univalent Foundations", In IAS Newsletter Summer 2014